germanfrelo/setting-up-frontend-web-dev-project/README.md

 #### 5.2.3.
 Stylelint and Prettier

-Last but not least, turn off all Stylelint rules that are unnecessary or might conflict with Prettier.
+Last but not least...

+> Turn off all Stylelint rules that are unnecessary or might conflict with Prettier.

 Install [`stylelint-config-prettier`](https://www.npmjs.com/package/stylelint-config-prettier) in the root of the project (locally, as a dev dependency, and with its version pinned):